 |Mid-Illini Educational Cooperative|

-Video podcasts from the IDNR can help you to preview and plan lessons as well as provide you with teaching tools and tips for completing grant applications.
-We have added more “What Am I?” features, introductory resources trunk podcasts and Illinois Wild Mammal Homes.
+The IDNR Division of Education’s video podcasts can help you to preview and plan lessons as well as provide you with teaching tools and tips for completing grant applications.
+We have added more podcasts recently.
+The latest video podcasts provide information on Illinois Mammals for use with the NGSS lessons on mammals, and the Kids for Conservation® “Hey IDNR, How Do I. . .?” series has instructions for using a clinometer to measure tree height and for identifying frogs and toads by their call.
 Visit http://dnr.state.il.us/education/podcasts.htm or search for them through the iTunes Store and on YouTube (search for “IDNREducation”).

 5. Visit the IDNR Division of Education Booth at Upcoming Teachers’ Conferences

 The IDNR Division of Education will be hosting an exhibitor’s booth at these upcoming teacher conferences.
 Stop by our booth on these dates to pick up educational resources to supplement your teaching and find out how our programs can assist you.

 February 10-11, Illinois Association for Gifted Children’s Teachers’ Conference, Naperville March 6-7, Illinois Coalition for the Education of At-risk Youth Conference, Normal

 March 6-7, Prekindergarten and Kindergarten Teachers’ Conference, Schaumburg

 April 2-3, National Association for Interpretation Region V Conference, Rockford

 April 19, Homeschooling Educators’ Fair, Champaign